-Trafalgar Property Group Plc NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 March 2019
+Trafalgar Property Group Plc NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 1 SEGMENTAL REPORTING

 For the purpose of IFRS 8, the chief operating decision maker ("CODM") takes the form of the Board of Directors.
 The Directors' opinion of the business of the Group is as follows.